italicize/quick-internet-radio/README.md

 ### (Optional) Enable SSH

-Access through SSH isn't required for this project, but it is convenient after the monitor and keyboard are disconnected.
+Access through SSH isn't required for this project, but might be convenient after the monitor and keyboard are disconnected.

 1. In Terminal, type `sudo raspi-config` and press **Enter**.
 1. Select **Interface Options**.